SnivySquid65/OpenTowerS/README.md

 <img src="github/guide1.png">

-2. Go to the decomp's folder, and select the `PTdecompiler.csx` file.
+2. Go to the decomp's folder, and select the `PTdecompiler - old UTMT.csx` file. (the new script doesn't work with any versions I can find, you can also run the old script on newer UTMT versions no problem.)

 <img src="github/guide2.png">